-How We Deploy Computer Vision in Humboldt Park
+How We Build Computer Vision in Humboldt Park

 We identify the visual tasks that consume the most time or create the most risk in your operations, then deploy the right solution for each.
 For grocery stores near the Humboldt Park Boathouse, that might be produce freshness detection and shelf monitoring that alerts staff when items need restocking.
 For restaurants on Division Street, foot traffic counting that feeds into real-time staffing recommendations during service.
 For auto repair shops on Western Avenue, automated damage documentation that creates visual records during vehicle intake.
 We connect to existing cameras wherever possible and install additional sensors only where needed.
 Every deployment includes a dashboard where you see the data in real time and alerts configured to trigger only when your staff needs to act.